KatieZeldaKat/spyro-rt-autosplitter/README.md

 > [!warning]
 >
-> This branch is an in-development version of the auto-splitter, re-written from the ground up to make the code more readable and maintainable.
-A working version of the auto-splitter can be found on the [`legacy`](https://github.com/KatieZeldaKat/spyro-rt-autosplitter/tree/legacy) branch.
+> This auto-splitter has not yet been verified for leaderboard submission.

+## Installation

+Download the [latest release](https://github.com/KatieZeldaKat/spyro-rt-autosplitter/releases/latest) of `spyro_rt_autosplitter.wasm`.

+It is highly recommended that you use [LiveSplit One Druid](https://github.com/AlexKnauth/livesplit-one-druid) ([latest release](https://github.com/AlexKnauth/livesplit-one-druid/releases/latest)).

+Once you have LiveSplit One Druid open, right click on the window and select "Open Auto-splitter..." and select `spyro_rt_autosplitter.wasm`.

+## Settings

+With LiveSplit One Druid open, right click on the window and select "Edit Auto-splitter Settings...".
+This auto-splitter has a variety of settings to edit:

+- Reset on Title Screen
+    - On
+    - Off (default)
+- Split on Dragon/Egg Rescued
+    - Never (default)
+    - Category\*
+    - Always
+- Split on Boss Defeated
+    - Never
+    - First Defeat (default)
+    - Always
+- Split on Level Exit
+    - Never
+    - First Exit (default)
+    - Always

+### \*Category

+The "Category" option for collectibles corresponds to those on the [Category Extensions Leaderboard](https://www.speedrun.com/spyrortce):

+- Spyro the Dragon → 80 Dragons
+- Spyro 2: Ripto's Rage → 64 Orbs (not yet supported)
+- Spyro: Year of the Dragon → 149 Eggs

 ## Compilation

-This auto splitter is written in Rust.
-In order to compile it, you need to install the Rust compiler: [Install Rust](https://www.rust-lang.org/tools/install).
+This auto-splitter is written in Rust.
+In order to compile it, you need to [install the Rust compiler](https://www.rust-lang.org/tools/install).

-Afterwards install the WebAssembly target:
+Afterwards, install the WebAssembly target:

 ```bash
 rustup target add wasm32-unknown-unknown
 ```

-The auto splitter can now be compiled:
+The auto-splitter can now be compiled:

 ```bash
 cargo b --release --target wasm32-unknown-unknown
 ```

-The auto splitter is then available at:
+The auto-splitter is then available at:

 ```
 target/wasm32-unknown-unknown/release/spyro_rt_autosplitter.wasm